-5.7 FY 2017 Wake Transit Work Plan Bret Martin, MPO Staff Requested Action: Consider approval/adoption of the FY 2017 Wake Transit Work Plan Attachments: FY 2017 Wake Transit Work Plan - TPAC Rec (for TCC) Mr. Bret Martin presented the FY 2017 Wake Transit Work Plan, provided updates on the on-call transit planning services and Joint Agency Agreement, and provided background information on Community Funding Areas.
-Recommend the Executive Board consider of approval/adoption of the FY 2017 Wake Transit Work Plan 6.
-Informational Item: Budget 6.1 6.2 Operating Budget -2017 Lisa Blackburn, MPO Staff Requested Action: Receive as information Attachments: FY 17 PROJECTED Budget QTR 1 The FY 2017 UPWP Operating Budget is \$3,041,488.
-As of 09-30-2016 we have spent \$447,339.
-Please see the attachment for more details.
+Attachments: Member Dues Projection QTR 1 FY2017

 This Informational Report was received as information.

-Member Shares - FY 2017 Lisa Blackburn, MPO Staff Requested Action: Receive as information.
-Attachments: Member Dues Projection QTR 1 FY2017 The Attachment shows the Member's Share for FY 17.
-Total member share match for the FY 2017 is \$569,297.50 as of 9-30-2016 we have spent \$89,468.00.
-This Informational Report was received as information.
-7.1 Wake Transit Implementation Overview Workshop Bret Martin, MPO Staff Requested Action: Receive as information Attachments: Wake Transit Implementation Workshop Mr. Bret Martin presented the FY 2017 Wake Transit Work Plan, provided updates on the on-call transit planning services and Joint Agency Agreement, and provided background information on Community Funding Areas.
-Mr. Martin also stated that the Wake Transit Implementation Overview Workshop will be held on Wednesday, January 18, 2017 @ 3:00pm before the Executive Board Meeting.
-This Informational Report was received as information.
-7. Informational Item: Project Updates 7.2 Project Updates Attachments: Project Updates Review the attachment for information related to ongoing projects and studies.
-This Informational Report was received as information.
-8. Informational Item: Staff Reports MPO Director Chris Lukasina Mr. Lukasina stated that the draft STIP has been released and will be reviewed.
+8. Informational Item: Project Updates

+8.1 Project Updates

+Requested Action: Receive as information.

+Attachments: Project Updates This Informational Report was received as information.
+9. Informational Item: Staff Reports MPO Director Chris Lukasina Mr. Lukasina congratulated Danna Widmar on her new employment with the Town of Cary.
+Mr. Lukasina stated that the draft STIP has been released and will be reviewed.
 Most of this was reviewed in Alex Rickard's presentation on the mobility side and on the highway side it didn't really cover but will be reviewed and if anything particular is noted.
 We will bring back in February and give an update.
 A link will be sent out to everyone.
-Mr. Lukasina stated that we are the benefactors of a little piece of what is called "Bonus Allocation" this means for every dollar of tolling funding that we have for a project CAMPO gets back 50 cents back to our region for another project.
+Mr. Lukasina also stated that we are the benefactors of a little piece of what is called "Bonus Allocation" this means for every dollar of tolling funding that we have for a project we get back 50 cents back to our region for another project.
 One of the Hot Spots this year in our Hot Spot program is to take a more in-depth look at the variety of corridors that would be eligible for that funding to help us better frame up which corridors and which project we want to look at selecting 4 bonus allocations.
 That is a decision that the Executive Board will need to make.
 There is a time frame on it and is all tied into when 540 has its financial closure.
 If the new schedule holds until 2020 then we have brought ourselves two more years.
-Later on this year February, March or April we will be coming back to talk more about Bonus Allocations.
-NC AMPO conference is this spring.
+Later this year February, March or April we will be coming back to talk more about Bonus Allocations.
+Mr. Lukasina stated that the NC AMPO conference is this spring.
 Registration has not opened yet but the call for abstracts has and closes on January 13, 2017.
-If you projects or programs and have ideas that you could share with others.
-You can submit them.
+If anyone has projects or programs and have ideas that they could share with others you can submit them.
 The Hotel room block has opened.
-Two items from our Strategic Plan we continue to work through our annual work plan. the next two popping up here will to reclassification of one of the vacant positions which is a Planning Tech position into more of a Public Involvement Specialist planner position and focus on our Title VI environmental justice related activities and to be our primary point of contact person for our public preservation plan and all our activities through that.
-Will have the second of two staff level peek exchanges with the MPO out of Charlotte.
-The Charlotte Regional Transportation Planning Org.
+Mr. Lukasina stated that we will have the second of two staff level peek exchanges with the MPO out of Charlotte.
+The Charlotte Regional Transportation Planning Organization.
 These are the pre cursers for something that we might do at our TCC or at the board level but as we sat down talk with them they felt like a staff level meeting would be good first and then move forward next fiscal year with the TCC and the Executive Board.
 Went to Charlotte for a half day and sat in for LAPP committee.
 They don't really have a Lapp program yet and for the past years and lesson learns this helps them to and that meeting will occur on January 20, 2017.
-Will be sending out the 2017 appointment forms for both TCC and the Executive Board for the voting Members.
-This will be sent out for attendance and voting purposes.
-A list for the Executive Board and Alternates and who is the representative for you.
-These will be send out the City/Town Clerks.
+Mr. Lukasina stated the Ms. Powell will be sending out the 2017 appointment forms for both TCC and the Executive Boards for the voting Members.
+These will be sent out for attendance and voting purposes.
+These will be sent out to the City / Town Clerks and the Executive Board Members and Alternates.
 TCC Chair, Ben Howell - No report NCDOT Transportation Planning Branch - Rupal Desai stated that there has been a change within the Transportation Planning Branch.
 Ms. Arlene Thomas is an additional contact person with the Planning Branch.
-NCDOT Division 4 - No report NCDOT Division 5 - No report NCDOT Division 6 - No report NCDOT Rail Division - Absent NC Turnpike Authority - Absent 9.
-Adjournment Upcoming Meetings/Events
+NCDOT Division 4 - No report NCDOT Division 5 - No report NCDOT Division 6 - No report NCDOT Rail Division - Absent NC Turnpike Authority - Absent This was received as information.